-We used our DISCOVER SEOUL PASS to discover this grand amusement park.
-With this, we could see the beautiful Gwacheon Reservoir while taking the gondola going to Seoul Zoo.
+We used our DISCOVER SEOUL PASS to witness this grand amusement park.
+With this, we could see the beautiful Gwacheon Reservoir while taking the gondola or Sky Lift going to Seoul Zoo.
 We were mesmerized by the view and happy about the fresh air.
-After the lift, we had fun walking and interacting with different animals in Seoul Zoo before we take pictures in the Theme Garden.
+After the lift, we had fun walking and interacting with different animals in Seoul Zoo before we took pictures in the Theme Garden.

 Location: 102 Daegongwongwangjang-ro, Gwacheon-si, Gyeonggi-do

 14. Experience the life of night shopping in Myeongdong Shopping Street